Skip to main content

 • Select one of the automatic options from the dropdown menu

-• Click Save
+• Click Save changes

-The different dropdown options include:
+The schedule options include:

 Weekly

-Weekly Pay Periods automatically close every week on the night the Account Owner selects.
+Weekly pay periods automatically close every week on the night the Account Owner selects.

 Biweekly

-Biweekly Pay Periods close automatically every two weeks on the night the Account Owner selects.
+Biweekly pay periods close automatically every two weeks on the night the Account Owner selects.

-• Once selected, Pay Periods will begin closing every two weeks from that date
+• Once selected, pay periods will begin closing every two weeks from that date

 Semi-monthly

-Semi-monthly Pay Periods close automatically on the two days of the month the Account Owner selects.
+Semi-monthly pay periods close automatically on the two days of the month the Account Owner selects.

 Monthly

-Monthly Pay Periods automatically close on one day of the month the Account Owner selects.
+Monthly pay periods automatically close on one day of the month the Account Owner selects.

-Note: If the Account Owner selects the 2nd and the 29th, 30th, or 31st day for semi-monthly and monthly Pay Periods, this message will appear: “Pay Periods will be closed on the [31] day of the month or on the last day for months with fewer days.”
+Note: If the Account Owner selects the 29th, 30th, or last day of the month for semi-monthly and monthly pay periods, this message will appear: Pay periods will be closed on the [ 31 ] day of the month or on the last day for months with fewer days.

-When the Pay Period auto-closes, it can appear differently depending on certain conditions:
+When the pay period auto-closes, it can appear differently depending on certain conditions:

-• If no Pay Periods have been closed before, the Pay Period will include the last 30 days since it's the default view of the Income allocation report
+• If no pay periods have been closed before, the pay period will include the last 30 days since it's the default view of the Income allocation report

-• If Pay Periods have been created in the past, the start date will automatically adjust
+• If pay periods have been created in the past, the start date will automatically adjust

-• This means the Pay Period's end date is the day it automatically closes, and its beginning date is the day after the last Pay Period was closed
+• This means the pay period's end date is the day it automatically closes, and its beginning date is the day after the last pay period was closed

-• If the automation is set up, the Past Pay Periods tab of the Income allocation report will show the date that the next Pay Period is set to close
+• If automation is set up, the Past pay periods tab will show the date that the next pay period is set to close

 Implementing best practices for managing payroll